rust-lang-ua/rustcamp/README.md

 ## Prerequisites

 Before you begin the certification program, you should have a solid understanding of Rust and Git/GitHub.
-We strongly recommend completing the 📚 [Rust Book]⏱0.25h.
-It's also beneficial if you have completed 📰 [Rustlings]⏱0.25h and 📰 [Exercism]⏱0.25h, and have some hands-on practice.
+We strongly recommend completing the 🧭 [Rust Book]⏱0.25h.
+It's also beneficial if you have completed 🏠 [Rustlings] and 📰 [Exercism]⏱0.25h, and have some hands-on practice.
 If you're transitioning from another programming language, you'll also find this certification program particularly useful.

 ## Process